 Dents and dings are a fact of life.
-They happen in the grocery store parking lot, at school, at work, out driving around, and just being parked on a side street.
+Your car can get a dent at any parking lot, at school, or even just by being parked outside your home.
 There’s not a whole lot you can do to completely prevent them from happening.
-Especially when it involves weather such as hail storms that are out of your control.
-But, you can be prepared for the unexpected and protect your new car from these common occurrences.
+Even more so when there is a hail storm, that is completely out of your control.
+But, you can think ahead and protect your car from these unpredictable accidents.

 How To Prevent Car Dents From Happening

 Parking further away to prevent car dents may be stating the obvious, but people are constantly looking for convenience.
-Step away from the crowd and give yourself a few spaces on each side.
-Set the tone inside the lines for everyone else, and get some exercise in while you’re at it!
+Try to avoid crowds and keep a couple of spaces between your car and other cars.

 You’re excited to get where you’re going, but it’s important to be aware of everything around you.
-Whether it be a curb, a railing at a gas pump, another vehicle or even a wall.
-Slowly opening your car door is a great way to avoid unexpected door dings.
+Make sure you take your time and open your door slowly to avoid unexpected dings.

 Prevent Car Dents Caused By Hail